dimakiss/RE/reversing.kr/ransomware/README.md

 ![](hexFile.png)

-`Note: after the key will xor the binary content byte by byte single byte will xor all the binaries with that byte, 2 bytes key will xor with jumps of 2 first byte the i+2 bytes and the second byte the i+1 bytes for 0<i<bytes amount, and so on`
+`Note: after the key will xor the binary content byte by byte single byte will xor all the binaries with that byte, 2 bytes key will xor with jumps of 2 first byte the i bytes and the second byte the i+1 bytes for 0<i<bytes amount, and so on`

 ## Solution